Testing an exact diffraction formula with gravitational wave source lensed by a supermassive black hole in binary systems: Observable Differences

 \subsection{$F$ as the function of $y$}

-If the frequency of GW is constant, for example, the GW source is a uniformly rotating NS with emitting continuous GW.
-In this case, the frequency $w$ is constant, but if the GW source is moving, $y$ is varying, thus amplification factor $F$ is changing with $y$.
-Thus we show the amplification factor $F(w,y)$ as the function of dimensionless source position $y$ in Figure~\ref{fig:F_y} by assuming the same parameters as Section~\ref{sec:binary}.
+If the GW frequency remains constant, as is the case with a continuously emitting, uniformly rotating NS, the GW frequency, related to $w$, will be constant.
+However, if the GW source is in motion, the variable $y$ representing its position will be varying, thereby influencing the amplification factor $F$, which varies accordingly.
+To illustrate this relationship, we present the amplification factor $F(w,y)$ as a function of the dimensionless source position $y$ in Figure~\ref{fig:F_y}.
+This representation assumes the same parameters as those listed in the (4)th-row (specifically, $D_{\rm LS}=0.1$\,AU) of Table~\ref{tab:D_ratio}.

-In Figure~\ref{fig:F_y}, each subfigure represents a different $w$, which is marked at the top right corner of each subfigure.
-All legends are similar to Figure~\ref{fig:F_w}.
-The blue dot-dash (red solid)line represents $|F_{\rm trad}|$ ($|F_{\rm new}|$) calculated by traditional (new) diffraction integral.
-In each subfigure, we can see that the $|F|$ is also oscillating with $y$, especially when $y$ is high.
-But the oscillation amplitude is decreasing with increasing $y$ and it becomes maximum when $y=0$.
-The red line is also significantly higher than the blue line.
-In the middle panel of each subfigure, we can see that $\frac{|F_{\rm new}|}{|F_{\rm trad}|}$ is also basically a constant except some nodes (since $w\geq1$).
-At these nodes, $|F_{\rm new}|$ and $|F_{\rm trad}|$ reach local minimums, while the ratio $\frac{|F_{\rm new}|}{|F_{\rm trad}|}$ reaches local maximums, and the absolute value of difference $\left||F_{\rm new}|-|F_{\rm trad}|\right|$ reaches local minimums.
+Within Figure~\ref{fig:F_y}, each subfigure corresponds to a distinct $w$ value, clearly indicated at the center of the upper panel in each respective subfigure.
+The legends in this figure are comparable to those in Figure~\ref{fig:F_w}.
+The blue dot-dashed line signifies $|F_{\rm app}|$ computed using an approximate diffraction integral, while the red solid line represents $|F_{\rm exa}|$ determined through an exact diffraction integral.
+Across all subfigures, it's evident that $|F|$ exhibits oscillatory behavior with respect to $y$, particularly noticeable at higher $y$ values.
+Nonetheless, the oscillation amplitude diminishes as $y$ increases, peaking when $y=0$.
+Notably, the red line consistently lies above the blue line.
+In the central panel of each subfigure, it's apparent that $\frac{|F_{\rm exa}|}{|F_{\rm app}|}$ remains relatively constant, except at specific nodes (attributable to $w\geq1$).
+At these nodes, both $|F_{\rm exa}|$ and $|F_{\rm app}|$ hit local minima, whereas the ratio $\frac{|F_{\rm exa}|}{|F_{\rm app}|}$ attains local maxima.
+Concurrently, the absolute difference $\left||F_{\rm exa}|-|F_{\rm app}|\right|$ reaches local minima.